skip to content

 Note.
 All members who joined after May 2021, signed the EAAP Code of Professional Practice upon submission of their membership application.

-EAAP accreditation is meant as a professional peer recognition for psychologists and aviation professionals who actively deal with human factors applications in their day-to-day work.
+EAAP accreditation is meant as a professional peer recognition for psychologists and aviation professionals who actively deal with aviation psychology or human factors applications in their day-to-day work.
 It requires relevant proof of qualification, education and activities in aviation psychology and/or human factors.
 It is however not equivalent to any academic degree or postgraduate specialisation (e.g. psychotherapist).

 You may apply for two accreditation categories: